BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Conclusion

 \section{Conclusion}

 We have established BE~Lyncis as an extraordinary binary system.
-The primary is a post-main sequence high-amplitude $\delta$ Scuti star with a mass of $1.55\,M_{\odot}$.
-Its unseen companion orbits with an unprecedented eccentricity of $e = 0.9989^{+0.0008}_{-0.0021}$ (95\% confidence $>$0.9968), making this the most eccentric binary known to date.
-This extreme orbit, coupled with dynamical constraints that demand a companion mass $M_2 \gtrsim 17.5\,M_{\odot}$ at an orbital inclination $i \lesssim 4.0^\circ$, unequivocally identifies the companion as a stellar-mass black hole.
-With a distance of approximately 250 pc, this black hole is the closest known to Earth.
+The primary is a post-main-sequence, high-amplitude $\delta$ Scuti star with a mass of $1.61\,M_{\odot}$.
+Its unseen companion follows an orbit with an eccentricity of $e = 0.9989^{+0.0008}_{-0.0021}$ (95\% confidence $>0.9968$), the most extreme reliably measured in any binary system to date.
+Dynamical constraints, rooted in the binary system's stability, limit the inclination to $i \lesssim 10.1^\circ$ and demand a companion mass $M_2 \gtrsim 2.5\,M_{\odot}$.
+This firmly establishes the companion as a compact object and, given current understanding of neutron star maximum mass, points to it most likely being a black hole.

 The discovery of BE~Lyn carries profound implications across several astrophysical frontiers.
-First, its record-breaking eccentricity serves as a direct observational constraint on the strength of natal kicks imparted during asymmetric supernova explosions, challenging models of black hole formation.
-Second, it is the first known binary comprising a pulsating star and a quiescent black hole, creating a unique laboratory for strong-gravity asteroseismology.
-Third, this work validates the pulsation-timing method—using the precise clocks of $\delta$ Scuti stars—as a novel, independent pathway to discover dormant black holes in wide binaries, thereby opening a new observational channel in the quest to unveil the hidden compact-object population.
+First, its record-breaking eccentricity provides a stringent observational benchmark for models of natal kicks in asymmetric supernovae, challenging our understanding of compact-object formation and evolution.
+Second, it represents the first known binary system to pair a pulsating star with a quiescent compact object spanning the mass gap, opening the door to strong-gravity asteroseismology—a novel probe of spacetime around massive companions.
+Third, our work validates the pulsation-timing method, which harnesses the precise clocks of $\delta$ Scuti stars, as an independent and powerful pathway to discover dormant compact objects in wide binaries.
+This technique complements existing radial-velocity and astrometric surveys and offers a new observational window into the hidden population of neutron stars and black holes.

-Key questions regarding the exact black hole mass, the detailed evolutionary pathway leading to such an extreme configuration, and the system's ultimate fate remain.
-Future multi-wavelength observations, astrometric monitoring, and theoretical modeling of supernova kicks in binary systems will be essential to fully understand the origins and implications of this remarkable cosmic benchmark.
+Fundamental questions remain.
+The exact mass and nature of the companion—whether the most massive neutron star known or the nearest black hole to Earth—await definitive measurement.
+The evolutionary pathway that produced such an extreme configuration, and the ultimate fate of the system, are yet to be understood.
+Future multi-wavelength observations, astrometric monitoring (e.g., with \textit{Gaia} and future missions), and theoretical modeling of supernova kicks and binary evolution will be essential to fully unravel the origins and implications of this remarkable cosmic benchmark.